saccy6/CTM-UNet/README.md

 **Using the code**

-he code is stable while using Python 3.6.13, CUDA >=10.1
+The code is stable while using Python 3.6.13, CUDA >=10.1

-**If you prefer pip, install following versions:** timm==0.3.2 mmcv-full==1.2.7 torch==1.7.1
+**If you prefer pip, install following versions:**

+timm==0.3.2
+mmcv-full==1.2.7
+torch==1.7.1